sofferns/Probability-comes-to-life/README.md

 A classic model in stochastic processes.
 The simulation tracks a "walker" moving on a one-dimensional line, where each step is taken either to the right or to the left with a probability of P=0.5.
 It provides a clear visual intuition for the properties of random movements and variance over time.

+3. "Physics" based random water percolation

+The simulation creates a 200x200 grid with the following rules:

+1.ground water can permeate into with probability 0.625 and ground water cannot with probability 0.375 2.in the highest row if water can permeate water will appear 3.water will permeate from one grid to his left, his right and his down

+The result is a nice looking "squarish" natural water percolation

 🛠 Technical Highlights

 The core of this project wasn't just the math, but the software architecture behind it: